gbmhunter/blog/content/pcb-design/component-packages/son-component-package/_index.md

 ## Overview

 `SON` is a synonym for the `DFN` component package.
-See the link:../dfn-component-package[DFN Component Package page] for more information.
+See the [DFN Component Package page](../dfn-component-package) for more information.